jxburros/CardSpoke/README.md

 CardSpoke is a lightweight, card-based knowledge system built for extensibility.
 The core intentionally stays minimal while an extension framework enables themes, plugins, patches, and full-scale mods.
 Users keep control of their data with a local-first storage model and optional off-device integrations.

 ## Why CardSpoke
-- **Ultra-lightweight core:** Intentional minimalism keeps performance high and cognitive load low.
+- **Ultra-lightweight core:** The shipped bundle (`www/app.js`) is self-contained for `file://` usage and keeps helpers inlined to minimize dependencies.
 - **Extension-first architecture:** Themes, Patches, Plugins, Mods, Kits, and Expansions let the community expand the product without bloating the core.
+The runtime exposes `window.CardSpoke_MODS` for hook dispatch and dev tooling.
 - **User ownership:** Data stays local by default; no hosted data or silent syncs.
+LocalStorage is used for preferences and datasets, while IndexedDB stores the graph of cards.
 - **Transparent ecosystem:** Clear metadata, authorship, and changelog expectations for all angled (community) content.

 ## Getting Started